 One major cause of low self esteem can be listening to what others say about you.
-One possible reason for this, according to this interesting study, is that our level of self esteem depends on how socially accepted we feel.
-The study adds that if others speak negatively towards us, we might feel excluded, resulting in an increase in low self esteem.
+One possible reason for this, is that our level of self esteem depends on how socially accepted we feel.
+If others speak negatively towards us, we might feel excluded, resulting in an increase in low self esteem.
 To boost your self esteem, therefore, you need to stop worrying what others think.
 Easier said than done?
 Let’s find out…

 Before we go into the reasons why you may be worrying about what others think of you, how can this hurt you and what should you do to stop worrying?